hivelocity/terraform-provider-hivelocity/CONTRIBUTING.md

 ## Data Sources

-All data sources should be added to the `examples/data_sources/main.tf` file for development.
+All data sources should be added to the `examples/data-sources/` folder for development.

 Once you have updated the example, you can test your new data source from the root of the repo:

-`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity && cd examples/data_sources && terraform init -plugin-dir ~/.terraform.d/plugins/ && terraform apply --auto-approve`
+`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity && cd examples/data-sources/<data-source> && terraform init -plugin-dir ~/.terraform.d/plugins/ && terraform apply --auto-approve`

 ## Resources

-All resources should have their own folder with a `main.tf` file added to `examples` for development.
+All resources should be added to the `examples/resources/` folder for development.

 Once you have updated the example, you can test your new data source from the root of the repo:

 To Create/Update:

-`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity && cd examples/bare_metal_device && terraform init -plugin-dir ~/.terraform.d/plugins/ && terraform apply --auto-approve`
+`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity && cd examples/resources/hivelocity_bare_metal_device && terraform init -plugin-dir ~/.terraform.d/plugins/ && terraform apply --auto-approve`

 To Delete:

-`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity && cd examples/bare_metal_device && terraform init -plugin-dir ~/.terraform.d/plugins/ && terraform delete --auto-approve`
+`go build -o ~/.terraform.d/plugins/registry.terraform.io/hivelocity/hivelocity/0.1.0/darwin_amd64/terraform-provider-hivelocity && cd examples/resources/hivelocity_bare_metal_device && terraform init -plugin-dir ~/.terraform.d/plugins/ && terraform delete --auto-approve`

 Testing provider code
 ---------------------------